OAA

 • Examines, analyzes and redacts all responsive documents in accordance with the exemptions in the Freedom of Information Act and where applicable the Privacy Act.

-• Acts as the Initial Denial Authority for all Secretariat Army responses under the FOIA.
+• Acts as the Initial Denial Authority for all Secretariat Army responses and Direct Reporting Units under the FOIA.

-• Maintains a significant FOIA dBase to ensure leadership is kept aware of the most important FOIA requests.
+• Maintains a significant FOIA dBase to ensure leadership is kept aware of significant FOIA requests.

 • Maintains contact with FOIA requestors via email and telephone so that they are aware of progress on their individual FOIA requests.